wpscholar-wp-plugins/mpress-hide-from-search/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Plugin updated to reflect that it works with WordPress version 5.3.2.

 = 1.0.0 =
-Plugin updated to reflect that it words with WordPress version 4.7.
+Plugin updated to reflect that it works with WordPress version 4.7.
 Escaped translated strings for security.

 = 0.4.3 =
 Plugin updated to reflect that it works with WordPress version 4.5.2